charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 Pease see [this announcment][new-final] which covers some of the changes to the final discussed near the end of class on Wednesday.

-You have three major goals:
+You have a few major goals:

 - To complete the [systemd Service Complete][sdsc] assignment
-- To complete the [EC2 Provision Repo][ec2pr] assignment
+- To complete a modified version of the [EC2 Provision Repo][ec2pr] assignment
-- Get some application running on AWS and send me a link to it.
+- Get two applications running on AWS and turn in links to them.
-  - I'll give more thought as to which app to install and get back to you.
+  - The custom aws-provision app described in this document.
+  - A version of SystemCheck also described in this document.
+- Create unit tests
+  - Create at least 10 Enzyme based tests of your client side code
+  - Create SuperTest tests for each of the routes on the server

 As subset of the second goal, you should write your own script that will clown your repository to the remote instance.

-The Service Complete assignment is self-explanatory, but the EC2 Provision Repo needs some comment, which is provided below.
+The [Service Complete][sdsc] assignment is self-explanatory, but the EC2 Provision Repo needs some comment, which is provided below.

+For extra credit, you can attempt to fully implement Aws-Provision in a branch called **extra-credit.** Do not deploy this version of the program to EC2.
+It should only be run locally as it could give other people too much power over your account.
+To be clear:

+- **Final Branch**: The **final** contains the custom **Aws-Provision** program that doesn't really do anything.
+  - Deploy this version to EC2.
+- **Extra Credit Branch**: Use the **extra-credit** branch to create a version of **aws-provision** that actually does something.

+It seems to me that the final branch ought to only contain **aws-provision**, **scripts** and **system-check** directories.
+You can delete everything else.
+The master branch should contain all the programs we have created.

 ## Getting Started

-I don't see why we can't do our work in the existing aws-provision directory.
+I don't see why we can't do our work in the existing **aws-provision** directory.
 I would however, like you to:

-- Create a final branch and do your work in it.
+- Create a **final** branch and do your work in it.
 - As you start: **elf-tagger "starting final" "aws-provision"**

 My tag looks like this: